hiroecksd/Machine-Learning-Obsidian-Notes/Reinforcement Learning in Python/Multi-Armed Bandit.md

 * select choice with highest win-rate (exploit)
 It is the explore-exploit dilemma.
 What applications does it have?
 * Comparing things to see which one is better.
 Quantitatively compare things.
+# Gaussian vs. Bernoulli
+Bernoulli is good for measuring success rates while Gaussian is better for continuous variables.